-So, just how much can you expect to get for your used iPhone 11 this fall?
+So, just how much can you expect to get for your used iPhone 11 this winter?
 Read on to find out.

 Following its launch on September 10, 2019, the iPhone 11 series was met with much excitement thanks to its dual- and triple-lens cameras (three cheers for Night mode and an improved Portrait mode).
 Plus, with a starting price point of $699 (or $999 and $1,099 for the iPhone 11 Pro and Pro Max, respectively), the iPhone 11 has been an excellent option for anyone looking to upgrade.

 Now, with Apple’s announcement of the newest smartphone, many are ready to up their iPhone game once again and wondering just how much they can get for their current device.
 Aside from which version you have, your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max’s resale value depends on a variety of factors including:

 |•||Condition – Cosmetic issues like cracks will cost you (scratches could decrease your trade-in by an average of 23%), nevermind functional damage.|

 |•||Carrier – If your iPhone 11 is locked to a specific carrier (with Verizon being the exception as all Verizon phones are automatically unlocked 60 days after purchase), your resale value could drop up to 24-51% depending on your wireless provider.|

 |•||Payment – You’re likely to get more for store credit than you are in cash.|